SAGE-RAI/EmbedJS-RAG-Frontend-ODI/README.md

 ## Overview

-EmbedJS-RAG-Frontend-ODI is a frontend and API interface for EmbedJS, designed to facilitate conversations between users and a Retrieve and Generate (RAG) system.
-This platform allows administrators to manage sources and provides various functionalities for both end-users and administrators.
-Note that currently, this system is designed to work exclusively with MongoDB Atlas.
+EmbedJS-RAG-Frontend-ODI is a frontend and API interface for EmbedJS.
+It is designed to allow users to create custom RAG (Retrieve and Generate) systems and share these with other users.
+This platform enables administrators to create new RAG systems, share them with other administrators for managing sources, and with users who can use them.
+Currently, this system is designed to work exclusively with MongoDB Atlas as the backend for storage.
+Future updates will allow users to tailor their choice of embedding and GenAI models for each RAG system.

 ## Features

+- **Multiple RAG Instances**: Support for multiple RAG instances, allowing users to switch between different RAG systems.
 - **User Conversations**: Users can engage in conversations with the RAG system.
 - **Message Rating**: Users can rate messages for quality and feedback.
 - **Source Management**: Administrators can manage sources through the interface.